GenesisFR/DS2TroubleshootingGuide/README.md

 I won't be held responsible if you mess up your game or saved game after using one of these fixes.
 You do it at your own risk!

-You're not allowed to put this document in raw form anywhere, out of respect (it took me almost 2 years to compile it).
-Just share the PasteBin link or redirect users to one of the threads below.
+You're not allowed to put this document in raw form anywhere, out of respect (it took me a year to compile it).
+Just share the GitHub link.